naimaier/alura-backend-challenge-08-2022/README.md

 For the tests I used *JUnit 5*.
 It has also features *JWT* authentication.

-The application consists in *CRUD* functionalities to manage income, expenses and has a monthly summary.
+The application consists of *CRUD* functionalities to manage income, expenses and has a monthly summary.

 Base url: https://alura-budget.herokuapp.com/